walterhiggins/ScriptCraft/docs/API-Reference.md

    true if the `next` function should be called (processing is not complete), false otherwise.
  * onDone : A function which is to be called when all processing is complete (hasNext returned false).
- * delay : The delay (in server ticks - 20 per second) between each call.
+ * delayInMilliseconds : The delay between each call.

 #### Example